danthe42/drlnd_p2/export/Continuous_Control.md

     Playing an episode.
     Using agents:  20
-    After playing one episode on every simulated agents the average score is:  34.06999923847616
+    After playing one episode on every simulated agents the average score is:  36.59649918200448

+Finally, plot an interesting diagram: let's see the performance of the different, parallel agents:

 ```python